NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 • Meetings will take place no less than four times per year.

-• Meetings will be organised by the Head of School (Chair) in conjunction with the administrative team within Health Education England South West.
+• Meetings will be organised by the Head of School (Chair) in conjunction with the administrative team within NHS England South West.

-• Formal minutes will be taken by the administrative team within Health Education England South West and distributed within three weeks of the Foundation School Committee taking place (where possible).
+• Formal minutes will be taken by the administrative team within NHS England South West and distributed within three weeks of the Foundation School Committee taking place (where possible).

 • Agenda items and associated papers will be circulated at least one week before the meeting (where possible).
 Items for discussion should be declared in advance of the meeting.
 Any other business should only be used to discuss those items that were not known at the time of submission of agenda items.